aio-libs/aiohttp/docs/client_reference.rst

                          with deflate encoding.
                          ``None`` by default (optional).

-   :param chunked: Set to chunk size for chunked transfer encoding.
+   :param int chunked: Set to chunk size for chunked transfer encoding.
                    ``None`` by default (optional).

    :param bool expect100: Expect 100-continue response from server.